Stress is a common part of life that can profoundly impact our well-being. It’s no surprise that stress can also affect our oral health.

 Engaging in stress-reducing activities such as exercise, meditation, and deep breathing exercises can help alleviate stress and its effects on oral health.

-Maintaining a regular oral hygiene routine is crucial, including brushing twice daily, flossing daily, and visiting the dentist for routine check-ups and cleans.
+Maintaining a regular oral hygiene routine is crucial.
+This includes brushing twice daily, flossing daily, and visiting the dentist for routine check-ups and cleans.

 If you are experiencing stress-related oral health issues, it is essential to seek professional dental care.